 This is the division of labor.
 You may have a great idea in mind.
 But because you are not a developer, salesman, marketer, planner, or instrument player… you will probably need the council or even the action of a colleague who is more skilled in that area.
 When you are surrounded by like-minded people willing to support you, you can more easily ask them for anything in exchange for something they may need from you.

 This is powerful and this is one of the more important reasons why you need strategic relationships in place.
 You will not be able to do everything.
 And even if you will, you will not be able to delegate 100% of your time to everything.
 Because you cannot grow this way.
 You will definitely burn out.

 But don’t always think that you need big action from these alliances.
 You see, delegation can be as simple as asking someone to make a phone call on your behalf.
 To arrange a meeting for you.
 To do a little research for you.
 People that are willing to do these small but significant tasks for you in exchange for tasks you could do for them later in time.

 The more time and energy you invest in such relationships, the more you grow.
 You will gain knowledge of facts once unknown to you.
 You will save yourself years of trial and error because of a colleague’s experience.
 You will gain insight and perspective that will definitely prove useful in your own pursuit.

 It is impossible NOT to grow when you form the right kind of alliances.

-Such allianced are refered to as Masterminds.
-A collection of minds more powerful than any individual mind.
+Such allianced are referred to as Masterminds.
+A collection of minds is more powerful than any individual mind.
 This is a tactic that has been practiced before in the past that has led to the success stories of many of the people we have come to admire and respect today.

 It may seem hard at first to form such alliances by gathering the people you think you will need.
 But you must be willing to become the change you want.
 Meaning, drive it with all the enthusiasm you can gather.
 Provide the assistance and guidance someone else needs.